 To help you with this, we have drafted a letter template to send to relevant local authorities.
 This document will provide them with information about the collection and also asks them for their support (e.g. provision of skips, gloves etc.).
-You'll find this draft in the the 'Useful Documents' section at the end of this guide.
+You can find an example of the letter on our web site (cf Organiser's Guide section 'Useful Documents' page 16).